Jin Kang Park :: artist statement | projects | acting | biography | contact | ♦ blog

 Artist’s Statement

-My work is an ongoing effort to clarify, to make real, feelings and ephemeral ideas.
-It is not work with an end, or even a destination, but something I must do because it brings me closer to those answers.
+My work is an ongoing effort to clarify and bring to life emotions and fleeting ideas.
+It is not about reaching an end or a destination, but rather something I must do because it brings me closer to those answers.